geoffrich/seattlejs-slides-2023/slides.md

 ... or your **dev server**, or your **deployment**

 <!--
 Build configuration can be one of the most frustrating parts of web dev for me.
-Feels like magic -- just need to figure out the right incantation
+Feels like magic -- just need to figure out the right incantation, lots of trial and error

-Thankfully we've reached a point where I don't need to care a lot about that, at least in my hobby work -->
+Thankfully we've reached a point where I don't need to care a lot about that, at least in my hobby work

+By using SvelteKit, you automatically get...
+-->

 ---